SysKitTeam/docs-point/governance-and-automation/automated-workflows/private-workspaces-shared-with-everyone-admin.md

 # Private Workspaces Shared with Everyone

-Syskit Point provides a predefined **Private Workspaces Shared with Everyone policy** that is applied tenant-wide.
+Syskit Point provides a predefined **Private Workspaces Shared with Everyone policy** that is applied tenant-wide to **private** Microsoft 365 Groups, Microsoft Teams, Sites and OneDrive.

 Oversharing workspaces might lead to **security risks, administration difficulty, and a challenge manging access control**.